 Since the education sector was seriously affected by the COVID-19 pandemic, various institutions are still trying to find solutions.
 Online learning platforms and tools have come to the rescue, and access to the Internet has boosted the demand for online learning worldwide.
 During the past few years, there has been an increase in investment in educational technology tools and platforms for anyone looking to take an online math course, practice English, or learn any other subject.

 Online educational platforms offer many advantages such as ease of access, efficient home learning, reduced physical infrastructure requirements, affordable costs, and flexibility.
+Affordable degrees online also allow students to pursue quality education for a fraction of the cost.
 But they do have flaws, and learners can still face challenges with online learning.

 To solve the challenges, we must understand them better.
 Below, we discuss the most significant challenges learners face in online education today.